agathver/gdg-bbsr-k8s/README.md

-# very-simple-api
+# GDG BBSR k8s Demo

-Very simple API for demo in NodeJS
+Very simple API for demo in NodeJS on k8s

+Built for Google DevFest Bhubaneswar